jmetev1/petroTwitter/reading/index.md

 Try it out:

-- [ ] In a new Terminal tab, start the Recast.ly app by running `live-server`
+- [ ] In a new Terminal tab, start the Video Player app by running `live-server`
 - [ ] Make a change in one of the JavaScript files in the `src/` directory
 - [ ] Be amazed as your browser should magically refresh with the compiled changes